Tour Highlights

 Day 5 – Roundwood to Glencree /Enniskerry

-Wonderful walking, overlooking Lough Tay, Lough Dan and Luggala Estate of the Guinness Family.
+Wonderful walking today, overlooking Lough Tay, Lough Dan and Luggala Estate of the Guinness Family.
 A raised path covers a long stretch of open moorland to the saddle between White Hill and Djouce Mountain.
 From here it is possible to see the coast as far as Howth Head in north Co.
 Dublin.
 Descending past the 120m fall of Powerscourt Waterfall, enter the peace of the Glencree River Valley and a wonderful riverbank walk.

-Distance 18km.
-Ascents 250m.
+Distance 22km (14mi).
+Ascents 510m (1,673ft).
 Approximate walking time 5 hours.

 Overnight accommodation near Enniskerry.

-Day 6 – Departure from Enniskerry
+Day 6 – Depart from Enniskerry

-Explore the many splendours of Ireland’s capital city.
+Depart to Dublin and explore the many splendours of Ireland’s capital city.
 We recommend some interesting walking tours of historical Dublin city centre.

 August 2019 – Kathy & 3 friends, Philadelphia, PA, USA